Shepherd Barrett

-Shepherd M. Barrett (born c.
-December 6, 1889) was an American African American artist from Huntingdon Valley, Pennsylvania.
-Over the course of a more than fifty year artistic career he created in excess of 225 sculptures.
+Shepherd M. Barrett (c.
+December 6, 1889 - 1967) was an African-American folk artist sculptor from Huntingdon Valley, Pennsylvania.

+Art

+Barrett made 225 sculptures over the course of 50 years.
 His medium of choice was carved wood, more particularly peach stone carvings.
 These sculptures were created using a variety of instruments such as knives, picks and needle sized manually operated drills and with such practiced skill that a work might be created in as little as two hours.
 Despite their diminutive size, his works were detailed, such as monkeys with facial expressions, fingers and toes.

+Personal life

-In addition to his work as a peach stone carver, for which he was featured in the May 1962 edition of Ebony Magazine, Barrett also was a more general artist, and was a player of the violin, cello and viola.
+Barrett also a general artist, and was a player of the violin, cello and viola.
 His hobbies included being a magician and ventriloquist.
 He worked as a fireman in Bryn Athyn, Pennsylvania from approximately 1953 to 1962.
 He died in Montgomery County, Pennsylvania in 1967.